highfillgoods/Half-Life_Clock/README.md

 Modified version from calomel.org
 This updated script is not able to play hours 21-23 using 24 hour time format.
+If you dont wish to use 24 hr time format. uncomment 12 hr format and comment the 24 hr one.

 # How do I setup the talking clock ?